finos/common-cloud-controls/docs/governance/working-groups/communications/charter.md

 ## Meeting Cadence

 - This [WG] will use the mail group <ccc-communications@lists.finos.org> for routine communications.
-- A bi-weekly meeting will be created on the FINOS community calendar as a space to gather end-user feedback and discuss ongoing [WG] activities
+- A formal bi-weekly meeting will be created on the FINOS community calendar as a space to gather end-user feedback, address community inquiries, and act as an entry point for new contributors.
-* A group member should represent this [WG] on any calls scheduled by the [SC] for participation by the full CCC project community.
+- A group member should represent this [WG] on any calls scheduled by the [SC] for participation by the full CCC project community.

 ### Changes